 But this film especially felt the absence of Richard Harris in the role.
 Gambon seems to be more of an academic functionary and a less wise and powerful wizard than Harris.
 Something about Harris suggested his kind affection for the lonely orphan Harry.
 And Harris has played his share of regal characters.

 This movie was sincerely entertaining, a real pop-corn pleaser for the holidays, but those who know me have heard me describe the Harry Potter books as “Diet Tolkien” or “C.S.
 Lewis Lite.”
-While it does enjoy magic, it is derivative of Ursula K. LeGuin’s wizard school in “A Wizard of Earthsea” books.
+While it does enjoy magic, it is derivative of Ursula K. LeGuin‘s wizard school in “A Wizard of Earthsea” books.
 And the creatures, culture, history, and languages in no way compare to the depth and scope of Tolkien.
 Not that J.K.
-Rowling is not a good writer, it’s just that Tolkien was a professor and new his history, language and literature to a level far beyond Rowling.
-And Tolkien’s close friend, fellow professor and novelist C.S.
-Lewis was equally popular, especially with his magic series.
+Rowling is not a good writer, it’s just that Tolkien was a professor and knew his history, language, and literature to a level far beyond Rowling.
+And Tolkien’s close friend, fellow professor, and novelist C.S.
+Lewis was equally popular, especially with his fantasy series.
+J.R.R.
 Tolkien is my favorite writer of fiction, but I love Lewis’ non-fiction writing.

 It will be interesting to see what December’s movie “Narnia: The Lion, the Witch, and the Wardrobe” brings.

 - You’ll like it if: You like action, special effects, teen romance